 - The form will ask you how much insurance you’re requesting.
 We recommend that you request the amount that best reflects your annual salary (which we will consider your “insurable earnings”).

 - Please note that we have an annual maximum for each person’s insurable earnings, meaning you don’t have to pay premiums on anything above the annual maximum.
-For 2020, the annual maximum is $95,400.

 - If you’re just starting out, your salary will be difficult to estimate, so we have developed a few best practices to help you out: